johnmackintosh/johnmackintosh.github.io/about.md

-Thanks for reading this far :)
+Thanks for reading this far
-John
+:)
+John.